TroelsMortensen/TodoAppWalkthrough/README.md

 ### Current roadmap (prioritized)
 * add priority and category to todo items.
-* filtering the view of todos (use a filter object, with fluent builder)
+* filtering the view of todos (use a filter object)

 * add users
 * change file storage to use json instead of binary